 Stunning landscapes are everywhere you turn; the pine forested Troodos mountain range stretches across most of the western side of the island, where churches precariously perch on mountain peaks and picturesque hamlets cling to terraced hill slopes.
 The narrow chain of the Kyrenia mountain range runs majestically along the North coast and to the northwest, the Arkamas peninsula is dotted with villages where the traditional 'kafenion' remains the focal point, serving up the distinctive thick Greek coffee.

 Cypriots love their food and there’s a veritable smorgasbord of culinary treats to try such as the popular meze which offers the widest variety of local food in one sitting including halloumi cheese, produced by thyme-fed goats, only obtainable on the island.
-Many of the restaurants in our featured hotels and resorts offer a sophisticated dining experience on authentic Greek and Mediterranean cuisine in their restaurants; Mavrommatis at the Four Seasons Hotel Beach Resort ; Asteras at the Annabelle and the Enalia Seafood Restaurant at Le Meridien Limassol Spa & Resort are just a few of our favourites.
+Many of the restaurants in our featured hotels and resorts offer a sophisticated dining experience on authentic Greek and Mediterranean cuisine in their restaurants; Mavrommatis at the Four Seasons Hotel Beach Resort and Asteras at the Annabelle are just a couple of our favourites.

 Since joining the EU in 2004 the island has a new-found confidence, with a subtle shift towards a more sophisticated, international outlook.
 The town of Paphos is the embodiment of this self-assurance with its palm tree-lined boulevards, chic restaurants, gorgeous beaches and stunning archaeological gems.
 Alymra (sister property to the Anassa) is set within eight acres of gardens offering breathtaking views of Paphos' medieval castle and the Mediterranean Sea while just a thirty-minute coastal walk away from Paphos town is the Constantiinou Bros Asimina Suites Hotel a bright and modern complex with superb facilities for its adult-only clientele.
-Families will find themselves well catered for at resorts like le Meridien Limassol Spa and Resort with its unrivalled children’s facilities at the Penguin Village and Leisure Land or The Smiling Dolphin Club (4 to 11 years of age) at the Anassa or The Hercules Teens Club, located at the Anabelle open during July and August, for 12 to 17-year-olds.
+Families will find themselves well catered for at resorts like the Annabelle and Anassa with their excellent children's programmes for little ones of all ages.